httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 When generating input_bytes, parsers MUST combine all field lines in the same section (header or trailer) that case-insensitively match the field name into one comma-separated field-value, as per {{Section 5.2 of HTTP}}; this assures that the entire field value is processed correctly.

-For Lists and Dictionaries, this has the effect of correctly concatenating all of the field's lines, as long as individual members of the top-level data structure are not split across multiple header instances.
+For Lists and Dictionaries, this has the effect of correctly concatenating all of the field's lines, as long as individual members of the top-level data structure are not split across multiple field instances.
 The parsing algorithms for both types allow tab characters, since these might be used to combine field lines by some implementations.

 Strings split across multiple field lines will have unpredictable results, because one or more commas (with optional whitespace) will become part of the string output by the parser.
 Since concatenation might be done by an upstream intermediary, the results are not under the control of the serializer or the parser, even when they are both under the control of the same party.